Zuescho/itis-regioit/README.md

 It should now sort it for you.

-If you don't always want to remember to visit the above site, import this second script which will add an redirect button to the normal VPN overview site.
+If you don't always want to remember to visit the above site, import this second script which will add a redirect button to the normal VPN overview site.
 [Install Link](https://github.com/Zuescho/itis-regioit/raw/main/Redirect%20Button%20for%20ITIS.user.js)

 ![image](redirect.png)